Neuroscience Graduate Program Handbook

 - A dissertation proposal presented to the dissertation committee and successfully defended prior to beginning the 4th year;

-- Successfully conduct an original research project resulting in at least one first author publication in a nationally or internationally recognized scientific journal;
+- Successfully conduct an original research project resulting in two first-author publications, one of which must be based on their Ph.D. dissertation research, in a nationally or internationally recognized scientific peer-reviewed journal;

 - Notification of publication acceptance is required prior to the dissertation defense;